lexibank/pharaocoracholaztecan/FORMS.md

   Flag signaling whether to normalize whitespace - stripping leading and trailing whitespace and collapsing multi-character whitespace to single spaces
 - `normalize_unicode`: `None`
   UNICODE normalization form to use for input of `split` (`None`, 'NFD' or 'NFC')

+### Replacement of invalid lexemes

+Source lexemes may be impossible to interpret correctly.
+86 such lexemes are listed in [`etc/lexemes.csv`](etc/lexemes.csv) and replaced as specified in this file.